extrameile/t3ext-auth_basic/README.md

-# WIP/Proof of concept - Not ready for production!

 ## Usage with Apache

 You might need to add a configuration line to yout .htaccess so the Authorization Header is passed on to the middleware